Croatia in the Eurovision Song Contest 2013: Internal selection

 On 26 November 2012, the Croatian national broadcaster HRT opened a submission period where songwriters were able to submit songs in "traditional klapa style" to the broadcaster with the deadline on 26 December 2012.
 Both the composer and lyricist were required to be citizens of the Republic of Croatia.
 60 songs were received by the broadcaster during the submission period.
-On 26 November 2012, HRT announced that it had selected "Mižerja" as the song that would be performed by a klapa ensemble at the Eurovision Song Contest.
+On 26 November 2012, HRT announced "Mižerja" as the song that would be performed by a klapa ensemble at the Eurovision Song Contest.
 The song was written by Goran Topolovac, and was selected by a three-member expert committee consisting of Velimir Đuretić (Head of Entertainment at HRT), Nikša Bratoš (music producer and arranger) and Ante Pecotić (music producer and composer).
-"Cili svit za bili cvit" written by Miroslav Buljan was selected as the reserve song.

 On 11 February 2013, HRT announced the six members that would form the klapa ensemble: Marko Škugor from klapa Kampanel (first tenor), Ante Galić from klapa Sinj (second tenor), Nikša Antica from klapa Kampanel (first baritone), Leon Bataljaku from klapa Crikvenica (second baritone), Ivica Vlaić from klapa Sebenico (bass) and Bojan Kavedžija from klapa Grdelin (bass).
 The members were selected by an alternate three-member expert committee consisting of Velimir Đuretić, Nikša Bratoš and Mojmir Čačija (klapa producer).
 "Mižerja" and the name of the ensemble, Klapa s Mora, was presented on 27 February 2013 during a live streamed press conference at the Studio 10 of HRT in Zagreb.